bitrise-io/devcenter/_articles/jp/builds/configuring-notifications.md

 date: 2019-03-22 11:09:35 +0000

 ---
+{% include not_translated_yet.html %}

 Notifications are updates about your activity on Bitrise.
 Usually, they concern the state of your builds but you can receive notifications about a lot of different things.

 ## Email notifications

 Our built-in email notification system sends emails about builds to every user who is assigned to work on an application.
 They are sent when a build is finished.

 {% include message_box.html type="info" title="Watching the app" content="To receive automatic email messages, [you need to be watching the app](/builds/configuring-notifications/#watching-an-app).
 If you turn off watching, you won't receive the automated emails."%}

 Email notifications are automatically set up for all applications when first creating them.
 By default, there are different settings for successful builds and failed builds.

 There are three possible settings: